abaplint/abaplint-sci-client/README.md

 * Prerequisites:
     * abapGit dev version must be installed (with all the separate classes, not a simple file version)
     * ABAP731 required, potentially works with 702.
-Though downported json xml parser should be availble.
+Though downported json xml parser should be available.
 * Install on ABAP backend (this repo) using abapGit
 * Activate check in SCI -> Management of -> Tests
 * Adjust check variants, maintain connection to [abaplint-cloud-foundry](https://github.com/abaplint/abaplint-cloud-foundry)